syncfusion-content/wpf-docs/wpf/DockingManager/State-Persistence.md

 {% endhighlight %}

-### Save and Load using BinaryFormatter

-DockingManager allows you to save and load the state of the DockingManager using binary formatter.

-{% highlight c# %}

-// Shows the Load and save method performs in BinaryFormatter.

-BinaryFormatter formatter =  new BinaryFormatter();

-DockingManager1.LoadDockState(formatter);

-BinaryFormatter formatter =  new BinaryFormatter();

-DockingManager1.SaveDockState(formatter);

-{% endhighlight %}

 ### Save and Load using Xml file

-DockingManager allows you to save and load the xml file.
-And it is done using binary formatter and sop formatter.
-The code example is as follows:
+DockingManager allows to save and load the xml file.
+It is done using binary formatter and soap formatter.
+The code example is below:

 {% highlight c# %}